iterative/dvc.org/content/docs/command-reference/commit.md

 Sometimes we want to iterate through multiple changes to configuration, code, or data, trying different ways to improve the output of a stage.
-To avoid filling the <abbr>cache</abbr> with undesired intermediate results, you can stage, or reproduce an entire pipeline by supplying `--no-commit` option to `dvc repro`.
-This prevents data from being pushed to the cache.
-When development of stage is finished, `dvc commit` can be used to store data files in the cache.
+To avoid filling the <abbr>cache</abbr> with undesired intermediate results, you can use the `--no-commit` option of `dvc repro`.
+Once your progress is good enough, `dvc commit` can be used to store data files in the cache.

 In the `featurize` stage, `src/featurization.py` is executed.
 A useful change to make is adjusting the parameters for that script.
 The parameters are defined in